Home Main DishChicken Paprika Chicken Stroganoff

 Paprika Chicken Stroganoff

 Today, I have a variation for you on the traditional stroganoff.
-This Paprika Chicken Stroganoff is made with chicken instead of the usual beef.
+You make this Paprika Chicken Stroganoff with chicken instead of the usual beef.
 It also includes paprika and tomato paste which gives the sauce a deep red color and added flavor.
 It really is a fun change from the usual.
 I love stroganoff and am excited to have this version to add to my collection.

 Paprika Chicken Stroganoff | realmomkitchen.com